sabinomaggi/comma/README.md

 Also, the optional "special" argument and the corresponding form element in the html/javascript page used to integrate comments into Jekyll, have been replaced by a checkbox that must be selected before submitting the form.

-All Comma modified code is in my own branch `sm`.
+All modified code is in branch `devel` and has now been merged with `master`.

 ---